Florida Violation V20: Proper cold holding

 Why is violation V20 (Proper cold holding) dangerous?

-This violation is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+Violation V20 (Proper cold holding) is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+The CDC identifies five major risk factors contributing to foodborne illness outbreaks in food service establishments.